-- 19. Leak check the engine at 20 psi to ensure proper seal. - 20.
-Install stator reinstalling the grommet and wires. - 21.
-Install the rotor per Rotor Installation section, under the S3:

-Ignition portion of this manual.

-- 22. Install the water pump outlet pipe (apply Hi-Temp RTV silicon gasket maker to the threads before assembly) before installing the clutch and rotate to a vertical position with the engine resting on bench - 23.
+- 19. Leak check the engine to 20 psi to ensure proper seal. - 20.
+Install stator reinstalling the grommet and wires (snug the bolts). - 21.
+Install the rotor per Rotor Installation section, under the S3: Ignition portion of this manual. - 22.
+If necessary install the water pump outlet pipe (apply gray Permatex gasket maker to the threads before assembly). - 23.
 Install the CFD. - 24.
 Install the clutch per Clutch Installation section in this manual. - 25.
-Install the coolant drain plug with copper washer (11 ft-lb, 15 Nm). - 26.
+Install the coolant drain plug. - 26.
 Make sure that the exhaust spacer is on the cylinder (53 in-lb, 6 Nm). - 27.
-Install the spark plug with a fresh gasket (to apply the proper torque to the spark plug when inserting, one must first screw the spark plug in until the metal gasket ring causes resistance and then turn another 1/8 to 1⁄4 turn).
+Install the spark plug with a fresh gasket (to apply the proper torque to the spark plug when inserting, one must first screw the spark plug in until the metal gasket ring causes resistance and then turn another 1/8 to 1/4 turn).